16 min read read

 }

-By ensuring the response is successful, you prevent your code from even attempting to parse non JSON content.
+Checking response.ok prevents your code from attempting to parse non JSON content.

 The Second Most Common Issue: Single Quotes vs. Double Quotes